About OVVO Labs

 “Your Sharpe ratio is too low.”
 This was the comment I received from a hiring manager at a very large quantitative hedge fund.
-Followed by, “if you give us the code, we can help you make it better.”
+It was followed by, “If you give us the code, we can help you make it better.”
 This did not sit well with me because I had a very positively skewed return structure.
-Clearly the hiring manager was not differentiating between positive and negative variance, and also trying to get something for nothing!
+Clearly, the hiring manager was not differentiating between positive and negative variance, and also trying to get something for nothing.

 Utility Theory

 My idea to replace the Sharpe ratio was initially met with enthusiasm, however, it was quickly pointed out that it lacked utility theory support.
-So my new risk metric was put on hold while I started reading about utility theory.
-Upon reading and learning beyond my initial introduction years ago, neither expected utility theory (EUT) nor prospect theory (PT) gave me that “a-ha” moment.
-Looking at the various utility functions in the literature, the link to partial moments became apparent.
-Fortunately, there was some existing literature on the use of partial moments in utility theory.
+So the new risk metric was put on hold while I started reading deeply into utility theory.
+Upon learning beyond my initial introduction years earlier, neither expected utility theory nor prospect theory gave me the real “a-ha” moment.
+Looking across the utility functions in the literature, the link to partial moments became increasingly apparent.
+Fortunately, there was already some literature on the use of partial moments in utility theory.

-Expanding on the prior works by Fishburn, Kochenberger, and Holthausen; David and I were able to come up with a partial moments equivalence to any known utility function in the literature.
-We wrote several papers on the topic, expanding the argument normatively and descriptively, to eventually testing it out.
-It was at this point I took the liberty to send a copy of the work to Nobel laureate Harry Markowitz, as his earlier work on the topic resonated with my underlying portfolio theory intents.
+Expanding on prior work by Fishburn, Kochenberger, and Holthausen, David and I developed partial moment equivalences to known utility functions in the literature.
+We wrote several papers on the topic, extending the argument normatively, descriptively, and then testing it.
+At that point I took the liberty of sending the work to Harry Markowitz, because his earlier writing on utility and portfolio theory resonated with what I was trying to build.

 To my utter surprise and delight, Harry responded.
-This eventually turned into a multi-year correspondence that I am still learning from today.
-His challenges motivated me, and in this process of civil discourse, I had earned his respect to which he graciously wrote me several letters of recommendation.
-He also told me I demonstrated a general portfolio theory of which mean-variance is a subset, but I digress!
+What followed turned into a multi-year correspondence that I am still learning from today.
+His challenges sharpened the work, and in the process he graciously wrote several letters of recommendation.
+He also told me I had demonstrated a general portfolio theory of which mean-variance is a subset.
+That was not a casual compliment.
+It was confirmation that the ideas behind this work were operating at the level of foundations, not just model adjustments.

 Risk Metric

 Armed with utility theory support, David and I ran numerous tests of the risk metric using partial moments.
-It worked, and worked for all different types of utility functions!
-With the ubiquity of partial moments in utility theory and this successful Sharpe ratio replacing result, thoughts turned to other utility theory representations or proxies.
-Stochastic dominance fit the bill, and we eventually showed the partial moment equivalence in a test of stochastic dominance as well as extracting the stochastic dominant efficient set of securities for a given degree.
+It worked — and it worked across different utility functions.
+With the ubiquity of partial moments in utility theory and the successful Sharpe-ratio-replacing result, thoughts turned to other utility theory representations or proxies.
+Stochastic dominance fit the bill, and we eventually showed the partial moment equivalence in tests of stochastic dominance as well as extracting the stochastic-dominant efficient set of securities for a given degree.

 Co-Partial Moments

-The success from the stochastic dominance tests and resulting sets led to thoughts of co-partial moments to effectively describe more than one security or portfolio.
+The success of the stochastic-dominance tests and resulting sets led to thoughts of co-partial moments to effectively describe more than one security or portfolio.
 After reflecting on how partial moments parse the variance of a single security, the multivariate application became clear.

-David had been working with co-lower partial moments as a method of addressing portfolio risk, but a full co-variance partial moment representation had not been developed.
-By parsing the joint distribution of securities, I was able to define the co-variance matrix with its corresponding co-partial moments matrices.
-This definition opened up a whole new world of viewing the relationship between variables.
+David had been working with co-lower partial moments as a method of addressing portfolio risk, but a full covariance partial moment representation had not been developed.
+By parsing the joint distribution of securities, I was able to define the covariance matrix with its corresponding co-partial-moment matrices.
+That definition opened up a fundamentally different way of viewing the relationship between variables.

 Non-Linear Statistics

-Many classical statistics are based on variance, or the co-variance of variables.
-I realized I could redefine all of these techniques using the partial moments definition of variance & co-variance.
-When exploring these techniques in more detail and redefining them, the pervasive linear assumption did not sit well (like the Sharpe ratio comment).
-Upon investigating non-linear relationships where classical methods failed, I noticed some properties of the co-partial moments that seemed interesting and relevant.
+Many classical statistics are based on variance, or the covariance of variables.
+I realized I could redefine all of these techniques using the partial moments definition of variance and covariance.
+When exploring these techniques in more detail and reconstructing them, the pervasive linear assumption did not sit well.
+Upon investigating nonlinear relationships where classical methods failed, I noticed properties of the co-partial moments that seemed both interesting and relevant.

-The first of these insights led to a new measure of correlation and dependence, which replicates linear instances and also captures non-linear relationships.
-From these partitions of the co-variance, the non-linear regression method was born.
-This was nothing short of an epiphany for me, and led to a flurry of statistical insights using partial moments applicable to the non-linear relationships that take place around us each and every day.
+The first of these insights led to a new measure of correlation and dependence, which replicates linear instances while also captures nonlinear relationships.
+From those partitions of covariance, the nonlinear regression method was born.
+This was nothing short of an epiphany and led to a flurry of statistical insights using partial moments, applicable to the nonlinear relationships that take place around us each and every day.

-This is where another collaborator and huge influence, Hrishikesh Vinod entered.
-Hrishikesh took interest as he had some work and familiarity with partial moments, and during a career which involved working with both Tukey and Fishburn at Bell Labs, he seemed to be the perfect person to discuss these novel insights with!
-His suggestion was to put these ideas, which were currently residing in Microsoft Excel, into an R-package.
-Respecting his eminent qualifications, I immediately began to learn R and code all of these functions.
+This is where another collaborator and major influence, Hrishikesh Vinod, entered.
+Hrishikesh took interest because of his familiarity with partial moments, and during a career that involved working with both Tukey and Fishburn at Bell Labs, he was exactly the right person to discuss these insights with.
+His suggestion was simple: put these ideas, which were then living in Microsoft Excel, into an R package.
+Respecting his qualifications, I immediately began learning R and coding the framework into what became NNS.

-Step 4: See the growing list of examples using the NNS R-package including: basic statistics, regression, machine learning, time-series forecasting…
+See the growing list of examples using the NNS R package, including basic statistics, regression, machine learning, and time-series forecasting.

 OVVO Labs